Zuehlke/hackzurich-docs/raspberry_setup.md

 If necessary the SSID and Password can be changed by mounting the SD card on a Linux computer and changing the settings in /etc/wpa_supplicant/wpa_supplicant.conf.
 Alternatively the Serial Console can be used.

+### Configure a static IP address

+If you want to configure a static IP address for your WLAN Network you have to add and adapt the following lines to /etc/dhcpd.conf and reboot your Raspberry Pi.
+After Reboot check the IP Adress with the blinking LED.

+interface wlan0
+static ip_address=172.31.0.5/20
+static routers=172.31.0.1
+static domain_name_servers=172.31.0.1 8.8.8.8

 ### Login
 Default user is `pi`, default password is `raspberry`